TrevorGKann/ContactTracingStudy/README.md

     * This session will be hosted on [4/27/23 at 12:30PM](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MGdvOHRkOGdsY3Q4ajFqMml2bW92ZXMxOGsgY184YjBkMDQ3NmZiOTJiMDE0MGU1ZWM3MjNkOWIwMTY3NzQyZGU2YzFjZjVlYjVlNWQzYzdlNDE0NzJjOGNmNWI1QGc&tmsrc=c_8b0d0476fb92b0140e5ec723d9b0167742de6c1cf5eb5e5d3c7e41472c8cf5b5%40group.calendar.google.com)
 2. Outdoor Unstructured
     * We will host an outdoor social event and provide lawn games (Bocce, Croquet, and Cornhole) to be played.
-    * This session will be hosted on [5/2/23 at 12:30PM](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MGU0dGUwZmpudmE0ajRpYjh0NW42b3ZtNzAgY184YjBkMDQ3NmZiOTJiMDE0MGU1ZWM3MjNkOWIwMTY3NzQyZGU2YzFjZjVlYjVlNWQzYzdlNDE0NzJjOGNmNWI1QGc&tmsrc=c_8b0d0476fb92b0140e5ec723d9b0167742de6c1cf5eb5e5d3c7e41472c8cf5b5%40group.calendar.google.com).
+    * This session will be hosted on [5/5/23 at 12:30PM](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MGU0dGUwZmpudmE0ajRpYjh0NW42b3ZtNzAgY184YjBkMDQ3NmZiOTJiMDE0MGU1ZWM3MjNkOWIwMTY3NzQyZGU2YzFjZjVlYjVlNWQzYzdlNDE0NzJjOGNmNWI1QGc&tmsrc=c_8b0d0476fb92b0140e5ec723d9b0167742de6c1cf5eb5e5d3c7e41472c8cf5b5%40group.calendar.google.com).
 Because this one is outdoors, the timing is subject to change due to weather.
 3. Indoor Structured
     * In this study, you will be assigned sequential locations in a room.
 When directed, you will navigate to each location then remain there for 60 seconds to collect data.
 Once the data has been collected, we will direct you towards the next location.
-    * This session will be hosted on [5/5/23 at 11:30AM](https://calendar.google.com/calendar/event?action=TEMPLATE&tmeid=MXRwczVyNmxxZjBlOWw5YmlnaDlsbTd1aWkgY184YjBkMDQ3NmZiOTJiMDE0MGU1ZWM3MjNkOWIwMTY3NzQyZGU2YzFjZjVlYjVlNWQzYzdlNDE0NzJjOGNmNWI1QGc&tmsrc=c_8b0d0476fb92b0140e5ec723d9b0167742de6c1cf5eb5e5d3c7e41472c8cf5b5%40group.calendar.google.com)
+    * This session will be hosted on ~5/5/23 at 11:30AM~
-    * This session might be canceled.

 At each study, you will be outfitted with some sensing hardware to collect data about how you move, your location relative to the environment, and your location relative to others.
 We will provide food at the unstructured studies (1 & 2).
 All participants will have a chance to win $50 gift cards at each study (1-3).